-Directors shall, at least once every two (2) years, participate in appropriate Company sponsored or external continuing education programs to help them stay current on, among other things, corporate governance and boardroom best practices, financial reporting practices, ethical issues for directors and management, and other similar matters.
+Directors shall, at least once every two (2) years, participate in appropriate Company sponsored and external continuing education programs to help them stay current on, among other things, corporate governance and boardroom best practices, financial reporting practices, ethical issues for directors and management, emerging areas of interest to the Company and other similar matters.
 The Board believes it is appropriate for directors, at their discretion, to have access to educational programs related to their duties as directors on an ongoing basis to enable them to better perform their duties and to recognize and deal appropriately with issues that arise.
-The Company Secretary shall inform the directors about appropriate educational opportunities on a periodic basis and the Governance Committee shall oversee the director orientation and continuing education programs.
+The Company Secretary shall inform the directors about appropriate Company and external educational opportunities on a periodic basis and the Governance Committee shall oversee the director orientation and continuing education programs.
 The Company will provide appropriate funding for any such program in which a director participates.